 Testing playing behaviour

 Do you want to know if you play responsibly?
 Then test your playing behaviour online.
 Click here for the online self-test.

-Would you like to have insight into your gaming budget?
+Would you like to have an insight view into your gaming budget?
 Then we offer you a handy tool, the budget keeper.
 The budget keeper is a tool to keep track of your bets and losses and to determine your personal budget.
 You can download the budget keeper on your smartphone and fill it in digitally, or you can print it.
 The budget keeper is only a tool.
 Queens Casino is not liable for exceeding a personal budget.

 CRUKS stands for Central Register Exclusion of Gambling.
 CRUKS is a list of players who take a break from gambling.
-If you register in CRUKS you can immediately from the moment of registration no longer gamble on Dutch gambling sites and in Dutch gaming halls or casinos for at least 6 months.
+If you register in CRUKS you can immediately, from the moment of registration, no longer gamble on Dutch gambling sites and in Dutch gaming halls or casinos for at least 6 months.
 For more information about CRUKS and to register click here.

 We always provide you with appropriate, clear and understandable information.
 This way you can participate in our games of chance in a conscious and responsible manner.
 In our branches, we have flyers, a tablet and an information folder available to provide you with the information you need, especially on gambling addiction and addiction counselling.
 The information can also be found here on our website.